SjonHortensius/JsonRpcClient/README.md

 print_r($client->getinfo());
 ```

-Any method the server supports (in this case `getInfo`), can be called as a method on the client.
 Here's an example how Transports can be chained for example for utorrent, to perform XMLRPC requests over SCGI:

 ```
 <?php